MonoidMusician/blog/sources/technology.md

   It was very annoying when scrolling and pausing, so I had to have a fake `{background-image: linear-gradient(transparent, transparent), …}`{.css} appear before the actual background image, since iOS does not want to open up a `linear-gradient`{.fu} image.
 1. Firefox bug: https://aileenrae.co.uk/blog/firefox-scroll-padding-bug/

+### TODO

+- Get TOC to appear inline on mobile
+- Print footnotes as footnotes for print view (or at least after the paragraph)

 ## KaTeX

 ### Quirks